[5] I Ching

 Let's look at an example

-Even though ABSAprime hasn’t used PBN in a while, back when it was part of her routine, she could crunch out answers in seconds—sometimes achieving a predictive hexagram almost instantly.
-This speed comes naturally once you’ve memorized the key trigram numbers (1–8), which you’ll use over and over again.
+Even though I haven’t regularly used PBN in a while, back when it was part of my repertoire, I could crunch out answers in seconds—sometimes achieving an accurate predictive hexagram almost instantly.
+(There is a caveat, though: while you can calculate quickly, you never comment quickly, or as Ivy (ABSAdomain09) This speed comes naturally once you’ve memorized the key trigram numbers (1–8), which you’ll use over and over again, and that doesn’t just apply to PBN; you’ll use these for any explorations of I Ching (ABSAdomain05) and other Asia-based thought systems.
 For instance, the trigram number for the current year, 2024, is five—and it stays the same all year.
 The monthly number, as of the time of casting (May), is four.
 Once you’ve practiced assigning these numbers, the process becomes second nature—quick, automatic, and seamless.

 Let’s dive into an example.
 Imagine asking this: "Should PBN be part of an ABSAdomain?"
 ABSAprime is asking me to throw this out there at 7:02 PM EDT on May 13, 2024.
 (Yes, we know—technically, since PBN is an iteration of the same principles as those from I Ching, which is already an ABSAdomain, that makes this question a bit off.
 Still, it’s a convenient way to walk through the process.)